 Rising Level Of Obesity Rates Boosts Diabetes Stocks

 One of the most exciting IPO’s of this year has been Livongo Health (NASDAQ:LVGO), already on the radar of The Golden Investor for a while, in recent months it saw a big push after their glucose tracking devices saw a stunning triple digit growth in membership base in early June.
 The interesting thing is that this company does not solely focus on diabetes, but is also developing several other health tracking technologies for other conditions that demand monitoring.
 Their diabetes tracking device still has room for growth since their client base only covers one percent of more than 30 million Americans suffering from diabetes.
 Considering the rise in obesity rates and the greying population in western societies, this company has far more room for growth.
-However, considering it has seen a rise of 446% since mid-March, there could be some consolidation in the near term, especially since the latest tech-bull run has been one of the strongest rallies in history.
-Other big players in the health monitoring market are Dexcom (NASDAQ:DXCM) and Teledoc Health, Inc. (NASDAQ:TDOC), which all are active in the tele-health sector, a growing market.
+However, its potential was noticed by Teledoc Health (NASDAQ:TDOC) has merged with the company in a 18.5 billion dollar deal in early August, creating a big fish in the virtual health sector.
+Another option in de health monitoring market is Dexcom (NASDAQ:DXCM) which is also active in this growing market.

 Green Technologies Are Hungry For Neodymium